Helen has partnered with Algonquin Outfitters to offer you an unforgettable photography adventure in Algonquin Park: a day in the backcountry!

 Adventure rain or shine!
 Some of the best photo opportunities happen during poor weather.

-Biting bugs -- yes, it's spring in Algonquin!
-Bug protection is mandatory for this trip.
-Please bring a bug jacket and bug spray.
+Biting bugs -- yes, it's Algonquin!
+A bug jacket and bug spray are mandatory for this adventure.

-We will stop and head ashore for bathroom breaks, but will spend as much time on the water as possible, as fewer bugs will bother us there.
-There are no "washroom facilities", so please be prepared (mentally & physically) to use a tree -- and pack out all garbage, including toilet paper.
+We will stop and head ashore for bathroom breaks and probably lunch, but will spend as much time on the water as possible.
+There are no "washroom facilities", so please be prepared (mentally & physically) to go "al fresco" and use a tree -- and pack out all garbage, including used toilet paper.

 While this workshop is designed to be reasonably accessible, there's a fair degree of exertion involved and participants must be comfortable performing these activities during a full day, as there will be no option to leave the workshop early.
 We have a scheduled water taxi service and are unable to call to change our pick-up time.
-Activities include, but are not limited to: paddling a canoe for hours at a time, climbing in to and out of a canoe & speedboat from various surfaces (including uneven, wet, and muddy ground, as well as swampy or spongy surfaces, or even shallow water), lifting your camera gear and personal items in to and out of a moving boat, pulling your canoe out of the water onto shore for breaks, and putting it back in the water after.
+Activities include, but are not limited to: paddling a canoe for hours at a time (sitting or kneeling), climbing into and out of a canoe & speedboat from various surfaces (including a dock, a beach, and uneven, wet, sandy and muddy ground, as well as swampy or spongy surfaces, and shallow water), lifting your camera gear and personal items into and out of a moving boat, pulling your canoe out of the water onto shore for breaks and to cross beaver dams, and putting it back in the water after.
+Your feet will get wet.
 It is your responsibility to know your limits and pace yourself accordingly.

 About Helen E. Grose - Your Guide & Instructor!

-Helen is a professional photographer who lives on a farm in Muskoka an hour away from the west gate.
+Helen is a professional photographer who lives in the heart of Muskoka an hour away from Algonquin Park's West Gate.
 She first fell in love with Algonquin Park in high school -- during a canoe trip with girls from each grade.
-Her school's motto, "Mens sana in corpore sano" (a healthy mind in a healthy body), was ingrained in her, as she participated in these yearly canoe
+Her school's motto, "Mens sana in corpore sano" (a healthy mind in a healthy body), was ingrained in her, as she participated in these yearly

 Helen's images have been published around the globe and she's often been described as an animal whisperer.
 Currently, Helen teaches nature and landscape photography at Georgian College and prides herself on using simple, easy to understand language.